 Fatty liver pain symptoms can include discomfort in the upper right abdomen, fatigue, unexplained weight loss, and weakness.

-Fatty liver pain is primarily treated by dietary modifications and regular exercise to reduce fat in the liver and improve overall health.
-Medication may also be prescribed by a doctor if necessary.
+Fatty liver pain is primarily treated by dietary modifications and regular exercise, which reduce fat in the liver and improve overall health.
+If necessary, a doctor may also prescribe medication.

 References